m-ld/m-ld-security-spec/threats/e-invoicing.md

 ### local app

-The local desktop or mobile app accepts data entries from the user and updates the local state of the draft invoice.
+The local desktop or mobile app accepts data entries from the user and updates the local state of the order.
 The update are propagated to other copies of the order by publishing them to the messaging service.
 Changes are also propagated to the local storage on the device, so that if the network is unavailable, they are not lost when the app is closed or otherwise terminates.

 Note that data entry, operation publication and saves to local storage may be subject to batching or other optimisations to limit traffic.